sinedied/articles/articles/serverless/your-first-serverless-app/your-first-serverless-app.md

 Time to build our web app to display the cat facts! 🐈

-We will now use [Angular](https://angular.io) to build the frontend for our application, and explore some of the CLI options to make it easy to work with our server API running locally for development.
+We will use [Angular](https://angular.io) to build the frontend for our application, and explore some of the CLI options to make it easy to work with our server API running locally for development.

 ### Install Angular CLI and scaffold new client app